The Telecommunications Research Group consists of research and teaching in four broad areas:

 An important theme unifying research in the group is “Efficient, robust and secure, multimedia communications, particularly in mobile environments.”

-This theme recognises the importance of efficient spectrum utilisation in physical wireless communications, the need to manage quality of service and mobility issues in data networking, and the fact that the major source of traffic is multimedia content, which must be compressed, communicated and appropriately interpreted.
+This theme recognises the importance of efficient spectrum utilisation in physical wireless communications, the need to manage cybersecurity, quality of service and mobility issues in data networking, and the fact that the major source of traffic is multimedia content, which must be compressed, communicated and appropriately interpreted.

 Within the telecommunications space, there is a growing recognition of the importance of distributed systems which can simultaneously exploit redundancy and diversity.
 As evidence of this trend, distributed coding techniques have emerged separately in the fields of source coding, channel coding and network coding, which essentially cover the sub-disciplines within the group.
 If there is a grand vision for the telecommunications research group, it lies in the development of methods and systems to exploit redundancy and diversity in distributed environments, so as to advance distributed multimedia communications.